-For the year commencing on 1 July 1980 any refund or rebate or any additional tax payable will be calculated by reference to an annual exemption of \$76,200 reduced by \$2 for every \$3 by which the Australia-wide pay-roll exceeds that amount.
-The exemption limit of \$76,200 represents \$36,000 (one-half of the present \$72,000) for the period 1 July 1980 to 31 December 1980 and \$40,200 (one-half of the proposed \$80,400) for the period 1 January 1981 to 30 June 1981.
-Where an employer is an employer for part only of the financial year any refund or rebate or additional tax will be calculated by reference to a proportion of the relevant amount.
+For the year commencing on 1 July 1981 any refund or rebate or any additional tax payable will be calculated by reference to an annual exemption of \$113,400 reduced by \$2 for every \$3 by which the Australia-wide pay-roll exceeds that amount.
+The exemption limit of \$113,400 represents \$13,400 (one-sixth of the present \$80,400) for the period 1 July 1981 to 31 August 1981 and \$100,000 (five-sixths of the proposed \$120,000) for the period 1 September 1981 to 30 June 1982.
+Where an employer is an employer for part only of the financial year any refund or rebate or additional tax will be calculated by reference to a proportion of the relevant amount, having regard to the level of exemption applicable during the period that the employer was an employer.

-Employers who lodge returns otherwise than on an annual basis (most lodge on a monthly basis) will not have received the benefit of the higher monthly exemption in returns covering months prior to the one during which the Bill receives the Royal Assent.
-The annual adjustment provisions will allow these employers to obtain the full benefit of the 1 January 1981 starting date for the higher annual exemption.
+Employers who have lodged returns, including on an annual basis, in respect of the 1981-82 financial year will not have received the benefit of the higher monthly exemption.
+The annual adjustment provisions will allow these employers to obtain the full benefit of the 1 September 1981 starting date for the higher annual exemption.

-For the year commencing on 1 July 1981 and each subsequent year, any refund or rebate or any additional tax payable will be calculated by reference to an annual exemption of \$80,400 reduced by \$2 for every \$3 by which the Australia-wide pay-roll exceeds that amount, or a proportion of the amount of \$80,400 similarly reduced, where the employer was an employer in Australia for only part of the financial year.
+For the year commencing 1 July 1982 and each subsequent year, any refund or rebate or any additional tax payable will, subject to any future increase in the annual exemption, be calculated by reference to an annual exemption of \$120,000 reduced by \$2 for every \$3 by which the Australia-wide pay-roll exceeds that amount, or a proportion of the amount of \$120,000 similarly reduced, where the employer was an employer in Australia for only part of the financial year.